jgcoliveira/Portefolio/README.md

 # Portefolio
-Business Intelligence and Data Analytics Portefolio by **Guilherme Oliveira - Lisbon, Portugal**
+Business Intelligence and Data Analytics Portfolio by **Guilherme Oliveira - Lisbon, Portugal**

 *Below are projects meant to demonstrate data manipulation skills necessary for Business Intelligence and Data Analyst roles, such as planning, data cleansing and modelling, data analysis and  visualization using industry-standard tools such as MS Excel, MySQL and Power BI.*